tedneward/Azgaarnoth/Creatures/Snake.md

 >- **Languages** —
 >- **Challenge** 2
 >___
->***Swarm***.
-The swarm can occupy another creature’s space and vice versa, and the swarm can move through any opening large enough for a Tiny snake.
+>***Swarm.*** The swarm can occupy another creature’s space and vice versa, and the swarm can move through any opening large enough for a Tiny snake.
 The swarm can’t regain hit points or gain temporary hit points.
 >
 >#### Actions
->***Bites***.
-Melee Weapon Attack: +6 to hit, reach 0 ft., one creature in the swarm’s space.
+>***Bites.*** Melee Weapon Attack: +6 to hit, reach 0 ft., one creature in the swarm’s space.
 Hit: 7 (2d6) piercing damage, or 3 (1d6) piercing damage if the swarm has half of its hit points or fewer.
 The target must make a DC 10 Constitution saving throw, taking 14 (4d6) poison damage on a failed save, or half as much damage on a successful one.
 >